danbrough/kotlinxtras/demos/repos/ktor/README.md

 # Ktor demo

-This expects to find curl and openssl in the /usr/local/kotlinxtras/libs/ directory.
-To build those run `./gradlew buildLinuxX64 .. buildLinuxArm32Hfp ..` in the root directory
-that should be located at /usr/local/kotlinxtras.

-To compile run `./gradlew linkDemo1DebugExecutableLinuxArm32Hfp` (or linkDemo1DebugExecutableLinuxArm64) in this directory.
+To compile run the client demo: `./gradlew linkDemo1DebugExecutableLinuxArm32Hfp` (or linkDemo1DebugExecutableLinuxArm64 etc ..) in this directory.

+There is also `./gradlew linkDemo2DebugExecutableLinuxArm32Hfp` which is a server demo.

+To test on linuxX64 run `./gradlew runDemo1DebugExecutableLinuxX64` or `./gradlew runDemo2DebugExecutableLinuxX64`